Shopify/goreferrer/README.md

 ## Search

-Search is a referrer from a set of well know search engines as defined by [Google Analytics](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingTraffic).
+Search is a referrer from a set of well known search engines as defined by [Google Analytics](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingTraffic).

 ## Social

-Social is a  referrer from a set of well know social sites
+Social is a referrer from a set of well know social sites.

 ## Direct

 Direct is an internal referrer.
-Direct referrer can only be obtained by calling the extended version of the parsing function referrer.ParseWithDirect().
-The additional arguments specify the domains that are to be considered "direct".
+Direct referrer can only be obtained by calling the extended version of the parsing function ParseWithDirect() with additional arguments specifying the domains that are to be considered "direct".

 ## Indirect